Previous exhibitions at Galerie Bel'Art: 1992

 Group exhibition: “Le soleil dans la tête” in Paris.

 Group exhibition: “International exhibition of Modern Contemporary Art” in Edinburgh.

 Group exhibition in Lund’s Art hall.
 Participates in, “Moderna Museet besöker Landskrona”.
 Jubilee exhibition with Galleri Observatorium in Stockholm.

 Group exhibition: “Mikro” at Galleri Hedenius in Stockholm.

-Leader of atelier visits at artists in Stockholm.
+Leader of ¨atelier visits¨ at artists studios in Stockholm.

 “Kungafondsstipendiat”(Scholarship).
-Makes a movie: “Stockholm à L’heure du pop”,
+He makes a film: “Stockholm à L’heure du pop”,

-a movie about the pop art with economical support from the Swedish Film Institute.
+a film about the pop art with economical support from the Swedish Film Institute.

 Solo exhibition: Gallerie A in Stockholm.
 Swedish Tobacco Company’s travel scholarship to Cavalla in Greece.